Skip to main content

 Definitions and Importance of KPIs in Marketing

 A KPI, or Key Performance Indicator, is a quantifiable measure used to evaluate how effectively a company achieves its objectives.
-In marketing, KPIs play a crucial role by enabling companies to track progress, identify trends, and adjust strategies accordingly.
-Understanding these indicators is essential for any company looking to improve its commercial performance and optimize its sales efforts.
+In marketing, KPIs let companies track progress, spot trends, and adjust course when the data warrants it.
+Understanding which indicators actually reflect commercial effectiveness is something most teams figure out through trial and a fair amount of error when optimizing their sales efforts.

 KPIs vs. Other Indicators: What Is the Difference?